Virtual assistant

 They consist of:

-- Single grid rate: a single rate for the entire day (24/7)
+- Grid single rate: a single rate for the entire day (24/24)

-- Double grid rate: High rate (also called Peak Hours - HP) and low rate (also called Off-Peak Hours - HC).
+- Grid double rate: High rate (also called Peak Hours - PH) and low rate (also called Off-Peak Hours - OH).

 The choice between a single or double rate is generally defined by the supply method of the local Distribution System Operator (DSO).

-The DSO also defines the hours for the high and low rates.
-Generally, the low rate applies during the night, as well as all day on Saturdays and Sundays.
+The DSO also defines the hours for the high and low rate.
+Generally, the rate is low during the night, as well as all day on Saturday and Sunday.
 Refer to the local DSO's website for exact times.

 The grid electricity rate includes all energy, distribution, transmission fees, and DSO taxes.
 In some cases, an "Other non-VAT taxes" section distinguishes taxes not subject to VAT.

-- Single solar rate: a single rate for the entire day (24/7)
+- Solar single rate: a single rate for the entire day (24/24)

-- Double solar rate: High rate (also called Peak Hours) and low rate (also called Off-Peak Hours).
+- Solar double rate: High rate (also called Peak Hours) and low rate (also called Off-Peak Hours).

-In some cases, the grid operator charges power fees (in kW).
+In some cases, the system operator charges power charges (in kW).

-These fees correspond to the peak power consumed during a month or a year.
+These charges correspond to the maximum power peak consumed during a month or a year.

-It is defined by the maximum amount of energy (kWh) consumed during a 15-minute interval and multiplied by 4.
+It is defined by the maximum amount of energy (kWh) consumed during 1/4 of an hour and multiplied by 4.

-These power fees are distributed among the site residents in proportion to their own power peak and appear on their individual bill or statement.
+These power charges are distributed among the site residents proportionally to their own power peak and appear on their individual bills or statements.

-For Mobility (charging stations), Washaccess (laundry room manager), and eBike (electric bike charging) solutions, the owner can set an increased per-kWh rate to cover both electricity costs and equipment provision and depreciation costs.
+For Mobility (charging stations), Washaccess (laundry manager), and eBike (electric bike charging) solutions, the owner can set a surcharged rate per kWh to cover both electricity costs and the costs of providing and amortizing the equipment.

 2. Other fixed fees